whitneyburton/portfolios/students/1508/matt-stjernholm/20151120-matt-stjernholm-m2.markdown

 ### Your Mission

 My main goal for this module was to find more effective ways of studying/coding.
-I wanted to promote a better balance between being a part of the Turing community and having more non-coding time, while still maintaining a high academic standard.
+I wanted to promote a better balance between being a part of the Turing community and having more non-coding time, while still maintaining a high academic standard for myself.

 ### Attendance